srj161/carbon-credentials-developer-test/README.md

 ## Installation
-From the carbon-credentials-developer-test directory, run the following to build a vitualenv and install requirements.
+From the meter-data-visualiser directory, run the following to build a vitualenv and install requirements.
 ```bash
 pip install virtualenv
 python3 -m venv .venv